How to Change Assistive Technology Settings in Windows 11

 Summary

-Windows 11 assistive technology provides useful tools that you can easily set to turn on before or after you sign in, making your computer work better for you.- Windows 11 has helpful assistive technology features for people with disabilities.
+Windows 11 assistive technology provides simple tools to help everyone use their computer more easily.
+You have control over when these features start, choosing if they turn on before or after you sign in, making your computer experience more comfortable.- Windows 11 has helpful assistive technology features for people with disabilities.

 - You can choose if these features start before or after you sign in to your computer.